Vaginal yeast infection

 - Eat yogurt with live cultures or take Lactobacillus acidophilus tablets when you are on antibiotics.
-This will help to prevent a yeast infection.
+This may help to prevent a yeast infection.

-- Use condoms to avoid catching or spreading infections.
+- Use condoms to avoid catching or spreading other infections.

 - Avoid using feminine hygiene sprays, fragrances, or powders in the genital area.